brushed/mooextend/README.md

 	- slick() : convert CSS-selector into a DOM element. (mini template engine) Based on the mootools Slick engine.
 	- sliceArgs(args, regexp): parse the arguments of a string or an element's class-name.
+    - fetchContext: retrieve bootstrap state/context from an element's classname

+- Tips : add a Tip behavior to a set of DOM Elements, styling is based on bootstrap